faasm/faasm/README.md

 ## Compiling a simple function

 The `hello.c` file in the root of this directory shows a basic faasm function.
-To compile this to WebAssembly you can run the following (assuming you have Docker installed) from the project root:
+To compile this to WebAssembly you can run the following from the project root:

 ```
 # Start the wasm toolchain container